 We left Thursday morning and stopped in Richmond for a quick bite to eat.
 If you aren’t familiar with Richmond, IL, it’s this little town right on the border of Wisconsin with few antique shops (there were more years ago but they seem to be dwindling these days) and an Irish pub by the name of Doyles.
 And boy oh boy do I recommend the Mama’s Pot Roast at Doyle’s.
 Mashed potatoes with gravy and carrots.
-Yes please!
+Yes, please!
 Such a surprise, since normally I’m not an Irish pub kinda gal, but this place wasn’t too shabby.
 Don’t expect the world and you won’t be disappointed here.
 The boy recommends the reuben.

 After lunch, I gave Bill and Joe, the property managers at camp, a quick text that we’d be arriving in 30 minutes and we were off.
 That is minus a small snafoo with the trunk of the SUV, and we were off.
 Note to self, always make sure you latch it before taking off.
-Whoopsies!
+Whoopsies.

 The boy and I were greeted by Bill as soon as we parked and shown the grounds.
-He explained the history behind the buildings, shared fun stories and let us explore.
+He explained the history behind the buildings, shared fun stories, and let us explore.
 Poking our heads into every room.
 Bill also helped us find everything we needed from the archery kit to where to catch a Northern Pike.
-I probably already told you how one building use to be a brothel, but if you haven’t read that post yet, click here.
+I probably already told you how one building used to be a brothel, but if you haven’t read that post yet, click here.

 Oddly, we were THE ONLY PEOPLE STAYING HERE for two of the four days.
 It was kinda weird having run of such a large space.
 Like we were trespassing or something.
 But on the other hand, it made for a lovely experience.
-It was so quiet!
+Oh so quiet!
 And when others finally arrived, we secretly wished we were alone again.
-I think one of the most unusual feelings for us was time stood still.
+I think one of the most unusual feelings for us was that time stood still.
 Sometimes we just looked at each other like, well, what on earth are we going to do next?
 And we’d immediately find something, but we never felt rushed.
 It was a refreshing feeling that neither of us has had for quite some time.
 Almost comforting.
 Is that weird?

 The first night we stayed in the cottage and just played Yahtzee.
 Gawd, I haven’t played that game since I was 8!
 I think I beat the boy all three rounds.
 Soon there were yawns around the table, so it was off to bed.
-All you could hear were crickets, maybe a few acorns dropping from hundred year old oak trees and a squirrel or some sort of wildlife scurrying about.
+All you could hear were crickets, maybe a few acorns dropping from hundred-year-old oak trees and a squirrel or some sort of wildlife scurrying about.
 It was so weird.
 In the middle of the night, the heater kicked in and suddenly the boy and I shot straight up out of bed.
 It was this loud monstrous noise!
 I looked at him with wide eyes and telepathically screamed, “We’re getting murdered!” because I was so panicked no noise actually came from my mouth.
 Ya no. Okay, so I’ll admit, That might have been a slight overreaction on my part, but I was a tad bit nervous about sleeping in the woods near a lake in the middle of nowhere.
 I’m a city girl.
 I can’t help it.

-See, I went to Jill Darrow’s birthday party (boys included) in the 6th grade and watch April Fool’s Day and Jason movies and walked around in the dark in a corn field.
+See, I went to Jill Darrow’s birthday party (boys included) in the 6th grade and watch April Fool’s Day and Jason movies, and walked around in the dark in a cornfield.
 I have been scarred for life.
 BTDubs…I was the only 6th grader at an 8th grader party I’ll have you know…ya, I was that cool…but not so much after that night.
 I cried.
 Anyhoo…

 One surprised was just how clean and well-maintained everything was (especially after reading The Manifesto of Low Expectations).